 Sounds et al hosts this monthly performance series at the Ace Hotel Portland.

-This month we’ve got two Portland-based artists — Chloe Alexandra and Burke Jam.
+This month we’ve got three Portland-based artists — Marcus Fischer, Chloe Alexandra and Burke Jam.

 The series showcases a wide variety of sound artists, mainly focusing on experimental and electronic performances – always worth hearing.

 First Thursdays every month

 6-8pm in the hotel lobby

 Marcus Fischer is a first generation American musician + interdisciplinary artist based in Portland, Oregon.
 His work typically centers around memory, geography + the manipulation of physical audio recording mediums.
 Slowly unfolding melodies and warm tape saturated drones have become a trademark of his recordings + live performances alike.
 These sounds have found their way into multimedia installations, short flims, and even into the award winning public radio program Radiolab.
 Fischer has released a number of recordings on the widely respected 12k label including his photographic + sonic collaborations with label founder Taylor Deupree.
 In 2017 Marcus Fischer was an artist in residence at the Robert Rauschenberg Foundation / Rauschenberg Residency where he completed “Loss”, his most recent album (released September, 2017)